aec547/CS305Mod5/README.md

-I would like to work on some sort of project that could utilize a Copyleft license or someething similar to have a meaningul project.
+I would like to work on some sort of project that could utilize a Copyleft license or something similar to have a meaningful project.
-<h2>The wounders of moder medicine</h2>
+<h2>The wounders of modern medicine</h2>